top of page

 How can I get more help?

 If everything you’ve read here is obvious to you and you’re confident your writing can’t be improved any further, we’d recommend getting in touch with a specialist SEO agency.
-There are usually backend tweaks or small structural changes that might help as SEO and web technology evolves.
+Backend tweaks and technical changes can help you stay on top of evolving web technology.

-However, improving the quality of your content is the best place to get started if you want to rank higher on search.
+However, improving the quality of your content is the best place to start if you want to improve your visibility.
 Get in touch with one of the monkeys for advice on next steps.

 bottom of page